Conflicts of interest

 The Board of Directors ensures that in any event the number of external mandates held by members of the Board of Directors does not conflict with their commitment, availability, capacity and independence required in fulfilling their role as Board member.
 All Board members comply with the requirements on external mandates set out in the Articles of Association.

 Any activities of Board members in governing and supervisory bodies of important Swiss and foreign organisations, institutions and foundations, as well as permanent management and consultancy functions for important Swiss and foreign interest groups and official functions and political posts, are stated in each of the directors’ biographies, which can be found in the Members section.

-At the Annual General Meeting on 21 April 2017, Jay Ralph, Joerg Reinhardt and Jacques de Vaucleroy were elected as new non-executive and independent members of the Board of Directors for a one-year term of office.
+At the Annual General Meeting on 20 April 2018, Karen Gavan, Eileen Rominger and Larry Zimpleman were elected as new non-executive and independent members of the Board of Directors for a one-year term of office.
 These elections are another step towards the Board of Directors’ aim to complete the generation change in its composition initialised a few years ago.
-At the same time, the shareholders re-elected Walter B. Kielholz (Chairman), Raymond K.F.
-Ch’ien, Renato Fassbind, Mary Francis, Rajna Gibson Brandon, C. Robert Henrikson, Trevor Manuel, Philip K. Ryan, Sir Paul Tucker and Susan L. Wagner for a one-year term of office as members of the Board of Directors.
-Carlos E. Represas did not stand for re-election.
+At the same time, the shareholders re-elected Walter B. Kielholz (Chairman), Renato Fassbind, Raymond K.F.
+Ch’ien, Trevor Manuel, Jay Ralph, Joerg Reinhardt, Philip K. Ryan, Sir Paul Tucker, Jacques de Vaucleroy and Susan L. Wagner for a one-year term of office as members of the Board of Directors.
+Mary Francis, Rajna Gibson Brandon and C. Robert Henrikson did not stand for re-election.